-Filing your workers’ compensation claim can be a long and frustrating process.
+Filing your workers’ compensation claim in Ohio can be a long and frustrating process.
 In our blog, we examine common problems in workplace injury claims, including how to appeal when a claim is denied and what medical evidence you may need from your physician.

 - Page 4